Biomedical Sciences - BSc (Hons)

-Do you want a career in biomedical sciences?
-Our practice-led degree offers a unique insight into human life processes, as well as disease and health within the population.
-You’ll develop a range of practical and analytical skills, with the opportunity to put them into practice during an optional sandwich year work placement....
+Our practice-led degree offers a fascinating insight into human life processes, as well as disease and health within the human population.
+You will develop a range of practical and analytical skills using our state-of-the-art life sciences labs.
+Our aim is to equip you with the skills and knowledge needed to progress into a variety of Biomedical Science careers....

 - Level Undergraduate